-To get at the nonfunctional Solar Maximum Mission satellite, astronaut George Nelson strapped himself into the Manned Maneuvering Unit, which was a jet-powered backpack designed for astronauts to fly in space.
-It had only been tested on one mission before this one.
+To get at the nonfunctional Solar Maximum Mission (SMM) satellite, astronaut George Nelson strapped himself into the Manned Maneuvering Unit, which was a jet-powered backpack designed for astronauts to fly in space.
+It had been tested on only one mission before this one.

-Challenger moved in space until it was only 200 feet from the satellite.
+The crew maneuvered Challenger until it was only 200 feet from the satellite.
 Then, Nelson carefully left the safety of the shuttle and flew over to the satellite.
-A "fixture" on the front of his backpack let Nelson dock with the satellite, which was slowly tumbling in space.
+A fixture on the front of his backpack let Nelson dock with the satellite, which was slowly tumbling in space.

 Next, he fired the jets on his backpack to stop the satellite's spin.
-Crew members on Challenger then maneuvered the space shuttle close to the satellite, reached out with the Canadarm robotic arm, and plucked the satellite out of empty space and into the payload bay.
+Crewmembers on Challenger then reached out with the shuttle's Canadarm robotic arm and plucked the satellite out of empty space and into the payload bay.

-Nelson and crewmate James "Ox" Van Hoften repaired the satellite together, then the crew lofted the satellite back into space.
+Nelson and crewmate James "Ox" Van Hoften repaired the satellite, then the crew lofted the satellite back into space.
 SMM continued functioning for several years, then burned up in the atmosphere in December 1989.

 It was a cold morning on Jan.
 28, 1986, when Challenger was supposed to fly into space.
-Temperatures dipped below freezing.
-There were certain people at NASA and among contractors that worried about the integrity of the seals on the solid rocket boosters in cold weather.
+Temperatures dipped below freezing and some of the shuttle's engineers were concerned about the integrity of the seals on the solid rocket boosters in such low temperatures.

-Challenger launched at 11:38 a.m.
-Eastern time in front of more media attention than usual, as it was carrying the first teacher to go in space.
+Nonetheless, Challenger launched at 11:38 a.m.
+Eastern time in front of more media attention than usual, since it was carrying the first teacher to go into space.
 Christa McAuliffe was planning to give lessons while in orbit.

-She and the rest of the crew never made it.
-Challenger broke up 73 seconds after launch in front of the television cameras.
 "Flight controllers here are looking very carefully at the situation.
-Obviously a major malfunction," the NASA launch commentator said as pieces of the shuttle fell from the sky into the Atlantic.
+Obviously a major malfunction," the NASA launch commentator said, as pieces of the shuttle fell from the sky into the Atlantic.

 Cultural and technical problems

-The commission talked about the technical causes of the accident, which was traced to cold weather degrading the seal on the boosters.
-Additionally, it brought to light cultural problems at NASA, such as failing to voice all problems to the launch decision team.
-The commission also said that the shuttle's proposed flight rate was unsustainable given the size of its workforce.
+Additionally, it brought to light cultural problems at NASA, such as failing to report all problems to the launch decision team.
+The commission also said that the shuttle's proposed flight rate was unsustainable, given the size of its workforce.

-NASA made technical changes to the shuttle and also worked to change the culture of its workforce in the wake of what happened with Challenger.
+In the wake of what happened with Challenger, NASA made technical changes to the shuttle and also worked to change the culture of its workforce.
 The shuttle program resumed flights in 1988.

-After the Challenger wreckage was examined, the pieces were buried and sealed in abandoned Minuteman missile silos at Cape Canaveral Air Force Station, where they remain today.
+After the Challenger wreckage was examined, most of the pieces were buried and sealed in abandoned Minuteman missile silos at Cape Canaveral Air Force Station, where they remain today.

 Challenger's explosion changed the space shuttle program in several ways.
-Plans to fly other civilians in space (such as journalists) were shelved for 22 years, until Barbara Morgan, who was McAuliffe's backup, flew aboard Endeavour in 2007.
+Plans to fly civilians in space (such as teachers or journalists) were shelved for the next 22 years, until Barbara Morgan, who was McAuliffe's backup, flew aboard Endeavour in 2007.
 Satellite launches were shifted from the shuttle to reusable rockets.
-Additionally, astronauts were pulled off of duties such as repairing satellites, and the Manned Maneuvering Unit was not flown again, to better preserve their safety.
+Additionally, astronauts were pulled off duties such as repairing satellites, and the Manned Maneuvering Unit was not flown again, to better preserve astronaut safety.